Add a Redis instance

 Reclaim Expired Keys Memory Faster

-online mode - In this mode, Rdbtools downloads an rdb file from your connected redis instance and analyzed it to create a temp file with all the keys and meta data required for analysis.
+online mode - In this mode, RDBTools downloads a rdb file from your connected redis instance and analyzed it to create a temp file with all the keys and meta data required for analysis.
 In case, there is a master-slave connection, rdbtools downloads the dump from the slave instead of the master in order to avoid affecting the performance of the master.

-offline mode - In this mode, Rdbtools accepts a list of rdb files stored on s3 and analyzes all the information required from these files instead of downloading it from your redis instance.
-In order to function, rdbtools ReadOnly permission to you s3 where the files are stored.
+offline mode - In this mode, RDBTools analyzies your redis backup files.
+These files can either be present i your system or on s3.
+RDBTools accepts a list of rdb files given to it and analyzes all the information required from these files instead of downloading it from your redis instance.
+In order to analyze backup files stored in s3, RDBTools should have ReadOnly permission to your s3 bucket where the files are stored.

 Running Memory Analysis on an Instance